NCAR/CAM-chem/docs_sphinx/learning.rst

      - | `link <https://github.com/xarray-contrib/xarray-tutorial>`_

-`Unidata python workshop <https://unidata.github.io/python-training/workshop/workshop-intro/>`_ - Written documentation on the scientific Python ecosystem for atmospheric science and meteorology.
+`Unidata python introduction <https://unidata.github.io/python-training/python/intro-to-python/>`_ - Written documentation on the scientific Python ecosystem for atmospheric science and meteorology, including general overview, workshop materials and a gallery of example plots.

-`Unidata gallery examples <https://unidata.github.io/python-training/gallery/gallery-home/>`_ - Atmospheric science and meteorology example plots.

 `NCAR PyNGL and PyNIO <https://www.pyngl.ucar.edu/>`_ - Continuation on from the NCAR Command language pivot to Python.